Our Story

 We continue to dedicate ourselves to changing the narrative by speaking out, and encouraging others to share their challenges with mental illness and to get the help they need.

 Through dedicated programming and services over the years, we have seen a significant increase in the participation and conversations around mental wellness, but we still have so much work to do.
-The systemic challenges that Black communities continue to face are deeply rooted.
+The systemic challenges that BIPOC and underrepresented communities continue to face are deeply rooted.
 We are committed to breaking down the barriers to equitable access and positive change.
 We're excited about what we have planned this year and the impact we will continue to make with your help, as we strive towards mental health equity for all.
 Joy is indeed our birthright.

 XOXO